ywseo/ywseo.github.io/_portfolio/portfolio-1.md

 ---
-title: "Where Mobile Robots Can Traverse"
+title: "Enabling Self-Driving Cars to Know Where They Can Traverse"
-excerpt: "Enabling mobile robots to know the traversable regions."
+excerpt: "Road boundary tracking, analyzing ortho-images to generate lane-level maps."
 collection: portfolio
 ---